GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 - Thank the attendees for their time and dedication during the hack
 - Finally, share the content by directing the attendees to visit the gHacks repo on Github: <http://github.com/gfilicetti/gHacks>

-You have now survived a gHacks!

 ### Tips for In Person

 gHacks is designed to be a casual tech event.
 There are no formal requirements for hosting it in person other than a decent Internet connection.

-If you have budget, spend it on food, glorious food!
+If you have budget, spend it on food or swag.
 Your attendees will appreciate you for that.

 There are plenty of guides out there for hosting a great in-person event.
 There's not much more we can add here.